Why you might want to ditch Slack

 Relying on the familiarity of the Facebook interface, Workplace is a comprehensive tool envisioned as a one-stop solution for team communication and collaboration.

-Its biggest strength is its intuitive use for anyone familiar with Facebook, as well as unlimited file sharing.
+Its biggest strength is its intuitive use for anyone familiar with Facebook and unlimited file sharing.
 It’s even a bit cheaper than Slack, but perhaps not enough to justify migration.

 • Familiarity of Facebook’s interface